sunny-mahajan/uw-challenge/README.md

 2. **Run seeders to generate users:**

-    - `php artisan db:seed --class=UserSeeder` will create users with the usernames "john@example.com," "jane@example.com," "alice@example.com," and "bob@example.com."
+    - Login any of the testing users from: "john@example.com", "jane@example.com", "alice@example.com", and "bob@example.com".
     - The password for all users is "12345678"
     - You can log in as any user from the seeders to access the app.